Understanding Labor Laws in Panama

-The Panama Canal strongly supports international commerce activities, and the country has developed a set of incentives that favor foreign investment.
-As an employer entering this market, you must comply with all current labor laws in Panama when hiring staff.
+Understanding labor laws in Panama is crucial as an expanding company looking to hire staff.
+The famous canal strongly supports international commerce activities, and the country has developed a set of incentives that favor foreign investment.
+If you want to register a company in Panama, you must comply with all current labor laws in Panama when hiring staff.
 While most regulations are similar to neighboring countries, there are some peculiarities in the country.

 What is the minimum wage in Panama?